 Different people respond differently to the hardship God allows into their lives.
 Some people accept it in a rather stoic sense.
 "Whatever will be will be," they say.
 Some people indulge in self-pity.
-Still others just try to get though it, and hope it doesn't last too long.
-Barclay quotes a famous Roman who said, "I will let nothing interrupt my life."
+"Why me?!" they moan, as if they alone are suffering in the world.
+Still others just try to get through it, and hope it doesn't last too long.
+Like the famous Roman, cited by Barclay, who said, "I will let nothing interrupt my life."
+[2]

-How should the Christian view hardship?
+The question is, how should the Christian view hardship?
 According to Hebrews 12 we must view it as part of God's training process.
 That's right.
 God is training us.
 He's preparing us for something.

-We're born into His family at a moment in time, the moment we receive Christ as Savior and Lord.
-But growth is a process, a life-long process.
-God wants His children to grow.
-And God knows how to grow His children.
+We're born into His family at a moment in time, the moment we receive Christ, the God-Man who died for us, as our Savior and Lord.
+But growth in God's family is a process, a life-long process.
+God wants His children to grow, and God knows how to grow His children.
 He uses a process.
 "What's involved in this training process?" you ask.
 The writer mentions four ingredients in verses 5-6.